Yes. It’s important to understand the different types of power of attorney, so that you can choose the ones you need to put in place.

 - completion of tax returns.

-An enduring power of attorney for personal matters enables your attorney to make decisions that relate to your care and personal welfare, including healthcare.
+An enduring power of attorney for personal matters enables your attorney to make decisions that relate to your care and personal welfare.

 This may include decisions relating to: